-As a member of our living-learning center, you will have access to a variety of resources and experiences designed to enhance your academic experience at IU.
+As a member of our living-learning center, you’ll receive a wide variety of opportunities to enhance your academic experience at IU, including:

 - Guidance by and networking with a group of women faculty

 - Campus laboratory tours and trips to STEM companies